 Suppliers shall work against all forms of child labour.
 Suppliers should not participate in, or benefit from any form of child labour.
+If child labour is detected a remediation programme shall be put in place.

 Suppliers shall not employ children below the minimum age of employment or the age for completing compulsory education in that country, whichever is higher.
 Suppliers shall not employ any workers under the age of 18 to perform any work that is defined in national law as hazardous.